-Does the person have a requisite legal capacity to enter a premarital agreement?
-If the premarital agreement is challenged in the parties' divorce, for instance, the court will look back to the circumstances surrounding the contract's execution.
+Does the person have the requisite legal capacity to enter a premarital agreement?
+If the premarital agreement is challenged in the parties' divorce, the court will look back to the circumstances surrounding the contract's execution.

 A party to an agreement must have the ability to understand:

 They must understand what signing the agreement reasonably will do in terms of limiting or waiving marital rights.
 The ability to understand the contract and the proper understanding of the contract are two distinct concepts.